Compulsory School Uniform

 • PLAIN head scarves white, black, grey or navy.

 For illustration purposes, please refer to uniform gallery below.
-All clothing items can be bought from a high street retailer.

 In colder weather, the need for good ventilation may mean that rooms are cooler.
 Therefore children should be encouraged to provide layers, which can be added/ taken off as the temperature changes.